photostructure/tz-lookup/README.md

 ## Sources

 Timezone data is sourced from Evan Siroky's [timezone-boundary-builder][tbb].
-The database was last updated on 6 June 2023 to use the new 2023b dataset.
+The database was last updated on 30 December 2023 to use the 2023d dataset.

 To regenerate the library's database yourself, you will need to install GDAL: